google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 ---
 {% wrap content %}

-Identifying and fixing runtime performance isn't something that can be covered in one short-guide.
+Identifying and fixing runtime performance isn't something that can be covered in one short guide.
-The guide briefly introduces the tools that you can use to identify the problems, outlines possible solutions, and links off to more detailed guides for fixing the problems.
+The guide briefly introduces the tools you can use to identify problems, outlines some possible solutions, and provides links to more detailed guides for fixing the problems.

 {% include modules/toc.liquid %}